Our access to technology allows us to use our creativity to produce increasingly diverse and qualified live experiences.

 Of course, for this, you need to assign a staff member with the single mission of transcribing the entire conversation.

-Finally, it is vital to work with the most appropriate tools.
+Finally, it is vital to work with the most appropriate platform and tools.
 Different options in the market offer resources to facilitate the whole process, from the promotion to the event.

 As we are talking about remote meetings, it is essential to verify that the platform has the necessary features to support your roundtable.
 Zoom and GoToMeeting are good examples of platforms that can be used for smaller events.